 (i)Review the minutes of the previous Regular Meeting. (ii)Correction and confirmation of the minutes of the previous Regular Meeting. (iii)Review correspondences. (iv)Transact business of a general nature.

 ANNUAL GENERAL MEETING

-The Annual General Meeting of the Association shall be held on the first (1st) Sunday in February at such time and place deemed convenient by the President and Directors.
+The Annual General Meeting of the Association shall be held before March 31st at such time and place deemed convenient after consultation with the Executive Committee.

 The agenda of the meeting shall be as follows: